ravi-prakash1907/Prioritize-Vaccine-Delivery/README.md

 <br />

 ## Steps of the Solution 🐾
-We can divide the whole process of this solution in three major parts.
+We can divide the whole process of this solution into three major parts.
 1. Prioritization for the whole **nation**
 2. Prioritization for the every individual **disrtict**
 3. UI intigration for the solution